Top 12 secure file-sharing tools for accountants

 • 5 GB of free cloud storage

-• File size limit of 15 GB
+• File transfer limit of 15 GB

 Apple iCloud Drive is completely free for anyone with an Apple ID, but the low storage and file size limits mean you’ll likely need to upgrade to Apple iCloud+, which has three plans: